unpaper/unpaper/doc/unpaper.md

 get replaced with strings in the sequence `001`, `002`, `003` etc. This way, a sequence of images named e.g. `input001.pgm`, `input002.pgm`, `input003.pgm`... can be specified.
-There are two seperate index counters for input and output files which get increased independently from each other.
+There are two separate index counters for input and output files which get increased independently from each other.

 Wildcards in filenames are also useful when combining a sequence of